 Think of a defined benefit plan as an annuity.
 Under this type of annuity there are payments that usually start at age 65 and are paid for the lifetime of the pension-holding spouse.

 The other type of plan is a defined contribution plan.
-Think of this type of plan as a “what you see is what you get” type plan and the pension holding spouse will receive a plan statement from the employer which will show an account balance.
+Think of this type of plan as a what-you-see-is-what-you-get type plan.
+The pension-holding spouse will receive a plan statement from the employer that shows an account balance.

-And complicated matters further, hybrid plans that can have aspects of both.
-Further, there are plans provided by the State or Federal Government with unique features.
+And complicating matters further, hybrid plans have aspects of both.
+Finally, there are plans provided by the State or Federal Government with unique features.

 How will I be assured that I receive my share of my spouse’s retirement plan?

-The court can award you your share of your spouse’s pension plan by a document called a Qualified Domestic Relations Order (QDRO).
-This is an order which must be approved by the retirement plan administrator and which directs the plan administrator as to how and when you will receive your benefits.
+The court can award you your share of your spouse’s pension plan (if it’s an ERISA covered plan) by a document called a Qualified Domestic Relations Order (QDRO).
+This is an order which must be approved by the retirement plan administrator.
+It directs the plan administrator as to how and when you will receive your benefits.

 Statistically, I should outlive my husband.
 Can I have survivor benefits under his pension plan?

 Generally, this question applies to traditional pension plans (defined benefit plans).
-There are two mainstream options for ensuring that the non-pension holding spouse receiving her (or his) share of benefits.
+There are two mainstream options for ensuring that the non-pension holding spouse receiving her (or his) share of benefits for ERISA covered plans.
 This can be done via what is called a separate interest QDRO or a shared interest QDRO.
-Under a separate interest QDRO, the benefits are paid based upon the life of the proposed alternate payee (the spouse who does not hold the pension).
+Under a separate-interest QDRO, the benefits are paid based upon the life of the proposed alternate payee (the spouse who does not hold the pension).

-Under a shared interest QDRO, the benefits are paid over the life of the participant (the pension-holding spouse).
+Under a shared-interest QDRO, the benefits are paid over the life of the participant (the pension-holding spouse).
 With shared-interest QDROs, there should be additional survivorship protection to ensure that the alternate payee’s benefits would not terminate on the death of the participant.
+But this is only possible if this form of benefits has not been waived.

 A properly drafted QDRO should make certain that it conforms to the intention of the parties.